MouseBiteLabs/Super-Game-Boy-Plus/README.md

 ## Shell Trimming

 As mentioned, other than the SGB2 shell, there are three different shells this circuit board is compatible with: an original Super Game Boy shell with the cartridge connector, a standard 46-pin SNES shell, and a 60-pin SNES shell used for games that used enhancement chips like the SA-1 or SuperFX.
 This section will go over the (potential) shell cuts you may need for your build, depending on what features you're including and which shell you're using.
+(Spoiler alert: the 60-pin shells require the fewest amount of cuts.)

 ### Super Game Boy Shell Trimming (for Link Port)